Auckland to Cape Reinga return – 5 days

 Heading back down the west coast on State Highway 1, on the right, is 90-mile beach.
 Stretching from Scott Point to Ahipara, it’s known for its wicked left-hand surf break, stunning sunsets, and many miles of pristine white sandy beach.
 Surfcast, swim, surf, dig for tuatuas at low tide, slide down a sand dune or get a sweat up walking for miles.
 Aupouri Forest runs along the beach if you need respite from the sun.

 Continuing down State Highway is Kaitaia, a small town.
 The real gem here is Ahipara, five kilometres away on the coast.
 It’s an hour and a half from Cape Reinga to Ahipara.
-Book a horse trek and pop into Waitapu Estate for a local vino.
+Pop into Waitapu Estate for a local vino.
 Cape Reinga to Kaitaia is an hour and a half drive direct.

 Tane Mahuta / Waipoua Forest